 As we saw in April 2020, there again will be an expedited release of ICD-10-CM codes related to COVID-19 effective January 1, 2021.

-The following codes will go into effect on January 1, 2021:
+The following COVID ICD-10 Codes will go into effect on January 1, 2021:

-- J12.82 Pneumonia due to coronavirus disease 2019 – To avoid potential under recording of pneumonia due to COVID-19.
+- New Pneumonia ICD 10 Code Change: J12.82 Pneumonia due to coronavirus disease 2019 – To avoid potential under-recording of pneumonia due to COVID-19.

 - M35.89 Other specified systemic involvement of connective tissue